-Citizen science involves public participation and collaboration in scientific research with the aim to increase scientific knowledge and community engagement.
-It’s a great way to harness community knowledge, skills and passion to increase our capacity to answer questions about the Murraylands and Riverland region, and how to best to manage our precious landscapes.
-The Murraylands and Riverland Landscape Board citizen science program is exciting, varied and constantly evolving, covering wetlands, surface water quality, groundwater, aquatic and terrestrial biodiversity, and land condition.
+Citizen science involves public participation and collaboration in scientific research, with the aim of increasing scientific knowledge and community engagement.
+It’s a great way to harness community knowledge, skills and passion to help answer questions about the Murraylands and Riverland region, and the best management options for our precious landscapes.
+Our citizen science program is exciting, varied and constantly evolving; covering surface water quality, groundwater, aquatic and terrestrial biodiversity, and land condition.

 We monitor to: